-Certain diseases or injuries can disturb the normal growth of your bone structure and can lead to skeletal abnormalities.
+Certain diseases or injuries can disturb the normal growth of your bone structure and lead to skeletal abnormalities as well.

-A congenital skeletal abnormality is present when you are born.
+A congenital skeletal abnormality is present when you’re born.
 The abnormality may mean that one of your limbs is smaller or larger than normal or that you have more fingers or toes than normal.
-You could also be missing an entire arm or leg, or you might be missing a segment of one of your limbs or have fingers and toes that might not be completely separated from each other.
+You could also be missing an entire arm or leg, or you might be missing a segment of one of your limbs or have fingers and toes that are not be completely separated from each other.

-An acquired abnormality is one that happens after your birth.
-Such a condition occurs when you were born with normal limbs but experienced a bone fracture during childhood.
-The broken bone might grow more slowly than usual.
-This could lead your affected arm or leg to develop abnormally.
+An acquired abnormality is one that happens after birth.
+Such a condition occurs if you were born with normal limbs but experienced a bone fracture during childhood.
+The broken bone might grow more slowly than usual, leading to the affected arm or leg developing abnormally.

-Some diseases, such as rickets and rheumatoid arthritis, can negatively affect your bone structure.
-These diseases lead to abnormalities in your legs or arms.
+Some diseases, such as rickets and rheumatoid arthritis, can negatively affect your bone structure, leading to abnormalities in your legs or arms.

-If you are born with a skeletal limb abnormality, the outward symptoms can be obvious, such as:
+If you’re born with a skeletal limb abnormality, outward symptoms can be obvious, such as:

-- a limb that is not fully formed or is missing a component
+- a limb that isn’t fully formed or is missing a component

 - one leg or arm that is shorter than the other

-- legs or arms that are not in proportion with the rest of your body
+- legs or arms that aren’t in proportion with the rest of your body